AlessandroZanatta/homelab-v2/README.md

 ## Cluster VPN

-For increases privacy, it is possible to ensure selected pods route their egress traffic through a VPN.
+For increased privacy, it is possible to ensure selected pods route their egress traffic through a VPN.

 In order for a pod to be routed through the vpn, it needs to have the following label: `egress.kalexlab.xyz/policy: vpn`.